exponential-decay/detect-empty-folders/README.md

     zerobytefiles=False

 Use of the config file is not yet bullet-proof, and so expect undefined results if it isn't correctly used.

+###N.b.
+The heuristics used here can be implemented in any language using the DROID CSV.
+This is my first implementation.
+It happens to be Python.